KauzClay/docs-tap/partials/scst-store/_port-forwarding.hbs.md

 <!-- Configure port forwarding to connect to the metadata store -->

-Configure port-forwarding for the service so that the insight plug-in can access SCST - Store.
+Configure port-forwarding for the service so that the curl command can access SCST - Store.
 You can configure port-forwarding in a separate terminal window or in the background.

 From a separate terminal window, run: